 Instrument Fights Acne, Tyrell Inc., a Houston-based medical technologies company, accessed engineering support for a problem with redesigning a heating element for a hand-held acne-fighting device

 Laser Imaging Video Camera, stumbling on something that had not been seen before: a video camera capable of seeing through flames, fog, dust, and virtually any other obscurant, even at night.
 Put together for a perimeter security system on the border, at a factory or a nuclear power plant, or on a military installation.
 Security not the original intent of this technology, which ultimately find uses in a number of fields.
-Conceived a decade prior as a tool that would allow firefighters and other first responders to see through smoke and [...]
+Conceived a decade prior as a tool that would allow firefighters and other first responders to see through smoke and flames, developed the capability working with the Navy. [...]

 Bringing your Dog to Work studies have shown that allowing dogs in the workplace can reduce work-related stress, improve morale and increase job satisfaction.

 The Internet of Things - IoT Future Technologies mainstream by 2020 , the Internet of Things has kicked around amongst tech insiders as the next big innovation in home technology.
 In recent years, IoT has begun carve a niche for itself in everyday life.
 The growing adoption of systems like Google’s Home and Amazon’s Alexa.
 These devices will continue to integrate more aspects of the home into one harmonious system by utilizing the internet.
-Allowing a user to control anything from the air conditioning to their security via voice command and a [...]
+Allowing a user to control anything from the air conditioning to their security via voice command and a small personal assistant.
+Apple has announced its plans [...]

 A novel imaging technique that uses a synthesized form of scorpion venom to light up brain tumors, has shown promise in a clinical trial.